nashville-software-school/front-end-curriculum/02-html-101/README.md

 1. Read Introduction and chapters 1-3 of Duckett's "**HTML & CSS**" book.
 2. Complete the Treehouse Beginning HTML and CSS course.

-## Overview
-What is it?
-Is it a "real" language like C or Java?

 ## Elements

----
-> **Instructor Suggestion:**
-> First have the students copy the contents of the [basic HTML file](https://raw.githubusercontent.com/nashville-software-school/evening-cohort/master/resources/__basic.html) in the resources directory and paste it into a new Codepen project.
-Then live-code with them while describing each tag.

----

 ### Structure
   + html